dafinof/online-quiz-platform/README.md

 Online Quiz Platform

 An interactive web application that allows users to take quizzes, track results, and compete on a global leaderboard.
-Reach new levels and become a quiz master.
+Advance through levels, improve your score, and become a true quiz master.

-Built with Spring Boot, Thymeleaf, and MySQL, it supports dynamic quiz creation, execution, scoring, and secure user management.
+Built with Spring Boot, Thymeleaf, and MySQL, the platform supports dynamic quiz creation, secure authentication, and smooth quiz execution.

 🚀 Tech Stack
 Backend